繁體中文 / English

 Outreach Strategy

-Since 2011, the MOE has been implementing the "Health Promoting Schools Counseling and Network Maintenance Project," which continues the development model of HPS in the past, emphasizing action research and the establishment of evidence-based second-generation HPS.
+Since 2011, the MOE has implemented the Health Promoting School Counseling and Network Maintenance Project, which is an extension of the development model for HPS.
+This project emphasizes action research and the establishment of evidence-based second-generation HPS.

-Since 2011, the Health Promotion Administration (HPA) has also developed and completed the international accreditation standards and mechanism for health promoting schools in Taiwan in accordance with the WHO's guidelines in 2009: "Development of Health Promoting Schools – A Framework for Action".
-In 2012, 2014, 2016, and 2018, a total of four editions of HPS international accreditation were completed.
-Each time, international experts and scholars were invited to Taiwan to participate in the accreditation, in order to review and showcase the achievements of the HPS development in Taiwan.
+In 2011, the Health Promotion Administration (HPA) developed and attained the international accreditation standards and mechanism for HPS in Taiwan in accordance with the WHO’s 2009 guidelines, that is, the Development of Health Promoting School – A Framework for Action.
+Four editions of HPS international accreditation were completed in 2012, 2014, 2016, and 2018.
+Each time, international experts and scholars were invited to Taiwan to participate in the accreditation process, showcasing the achievements of HPS development in Taiwan.

 International Outreach

+• In 2013, the HPA, together with the International School Health Network (ISHN) in Canada and the American Society for Supervision and Curriculum Development (ASCD), co-organized the School Health Symposium.
+This pre-conference event for HPS was held from August 23–25 in conjunction with the 21st International Union for Health Promotion and Education (IUHPE) World Conference on Health Promotion held in Pattaya, Thailand.
 The symposium was attended by 60 participants from more than 20 countries.
-The HPA hosted a session on Asian accreditation for HPS, with examples of accreditation outcomes from China, Hong Kong, and Singapore.
-The HPA also organized a workshop, inviting Principal Chun-hui Lee of Guilin Elementary School in Chiayi County and Principal Ping-yan Zeng of Taian Elementary School in Taichung City, who received the 2012 Gold Award of HPS International Accreditation from Taiwan to share their experiences.
-The Director-General of the HPA was also invited to give a closing keynote speech to share the important process and achievements of Taiwan's HPS.
+The HPA hosted a session on Asian accreditation for HPS, presenting accreditation outcomes from China, Hong Kong, and Singapore.
+Additionally, the HPA organized a workshop, inviting two individuals to share their experiences, namely Principal Chun-hui Lee of Guilin Elementary School in Chiayi County and Principal Ping-yan Zeng of Taian Elementary School in Taichung City, both of whom received the 2012 Gold Award of HPS International Accreditation.
+The Director-General of the HPA also delivered a closing keynote speech, sharing the important process and achievements of Taiwan’s HPS initiative.

-At the 21st IUHPE World Conference on Health Promotion in 2013, the HPA set up a booth titled "TAIWAN HPA" to introduce the important events and achievements of Taiwan in advocating health promoting workplaces, health promoting schools, health promoting hospitals (including senior-friendly hospitals), healthy communities and healthy cities (including senior-friendly cities and obesity prevention).
-Around 450 participants visited the booth.
+• At the 21st IUHPE World Conference on Health Promotion in 2013, the HPA set up a TAIWAN HPA booth to introduce key events and achievements pertaining to Taiwan’s efforts to advocate health promoting workplaces, HPS, health promoting hospitals (including senior-friendly hospitals), healthy communities, and healthy cities (including senior-friendly cities and obesity prevention).
+Approximately 450 participants visited the booth.

-In 2014, we co-organized an international conference with the American Society for Supervision and Curriculum Development (ASCD), the International School Health Network (ISHN) in Canada, the European School Health Network (SHE), and the Asia Cross-Sector Network/Exchange on School Health & Development (ASH&D).
-The theme of the conference was "Assessments, Accomplishments, Anniversaries and Action: Knowing Where We are at, to Focus on Where We are Going in School Health, Development, and Education."
+• In 2014, we co-organized an international conference with the ASCD, the ISHN in Canada, the European School Health Network (SHE), and the Asia Cross-Sector Network/Exchange on School Health & Development (ASH&D).
+The conference theme was “Assessments, Accomplishments, Anniversaries and Action: Knowing Where We are at, to Focus on Where We are Going in School Health, Development, and Education.”
+Twelve international experts and scholars from the United States, Canada, France, Germany, the Netherlands, Belgium, Japan, and Hong Kong shared their experiences in promoting HPS, creating a platform for mutual learning and connection.
+The effectiveness of HPS development in Taiwan was strongly praised by the experts at the conference.